CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/dequeue-item/dequeue-items-block-2.md

 ***

-### Dequeue Count of Items from a Queue containing Items with the same priority
+### Dequeue Count of Items from a Queue containing items with the same priority

 This example will dequeue `3` items from a [QueueWithPriority][]&lt;[Int32][], [Int32][]&gt; that contains `1` with a priority of `0`, `2` with a priority of `0`, `3` with a priority of `0` and `4` with a priority of `0`.